tryVital/vital-android/README.md

 ### VitalDevices installation

-Vital Devices uses bluetooth and it requires different permissions based on you apps min version.
+Vital Devices uses bluetooth and it requires different permissions based on your apps min version.
 Here is an example of a `AndroidManifest.xml` file that uses Vital Devices:

 ```xml